middlebury/middlebury-script-lab/_sections/application.md

 order: 4
 ---

 Applications will be submitted through [Film Freeway](https://www.filmfreeway.com).
-You will first submit an initial application; then, should you be selected for final submission, we will ask for your full screenplay.
+You will first submit an initial application; then, should you be selected for the second round of evaluation, we will ask for your full screenplay.

 Round one applications should include: